piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 }
 ```

 As you see there isn't required to write a lot of code to get a proper working tag.
-Of course the tag above does not do
+Of course the tag above doesn't do
 anything special, but you can write more complex tags.

 ### Register created tag

-After you created a tag you will have to register it to use it e.g. in a theme mapping document.
-To do this follow the
+After you created a tag you will need to register it in order to use it e.g. in a theme mapping document.
+To do this follow
-instructions located in the **Tag Registry** section.
+the instructions located in the **Tag Registry** section.

 Tag registry
 ------------

 [Show the interface](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/Registry/TagRegistryInterface.php)

-A tag registry is a place where you can obtain the path to the class of tag by passing tag name.
-The main goal of a
+A tag registry is a place where you can obtain a full qualified class name of tag by passing only a tag name.
+The main
-tag registry is an ability about registering new tags.
-Thanks to that theme mapping loaders are able to not only use the
+goal of a tag registry is an ability about registering new tags.
+Thanks to that theme mapping loaders are able to not only
-built-in tags, but additionally to use tags created e.g. by you :)
+use the built-in tags, but also to use tags created by you :)

 ### How to register a new tag?

-The registration can be done from the symfony services which is very comfortable.
-The only thing you have to do is to
+The registration of a new tag can be done from the symfony services which is a very comfortable way.
+The only thing you
-define a service with the tag `jungi_theme.tag_provider`.
-As a service class you can use the parameter `jungi_theme.tag.registry.provider.class`
+have to do is to define a service with the tag `jungi_theme.tag_provider`.
+As a service class you can use the parameter
-which by default points to the `Jungi\Bundle\ThemeBundle\Tag\Registry\TagProvider`.
-A tag provider only provides tags to
+`jungi_theme.tag.registry.provider.class` which by default points to the `Jungi\Bundle\ThemeBundle\Tag\Registry\TagProvider`
-a tag registry and nothing more.
+class.
+A tag provider only delivers tags to a tag registry and nothing more.

 #### XML Service